EXCLUSIVE-U.S., Cuba to hold high-level migration talks in Washington

 Cubans frantic to migrate as economy falters, new hurdles arise

-(Additional reporting by Marc Frank and Dave Sherwood in Havana and Ted Hesson in Washington; Editing by Will Dunham)
+(Additional reporting by Marc Frank and Dave Sherwood in Havana and Ted Hesson in Washington; Editing by Will Dunham and Michael Perry)

 ((Matt.Spetalnick@thomsonreuters.com))